Questions About VMAP?

 If you have someone calling VMAP on your behalf (nurse, care coordinator, etc.) please make sure they are aware of the answers to these questions as it will expedite the process.

-When you call VMAP during hours of operation, you should expect a return call from the child and adolescent psychiatrist or licensed mental health professional within 30 minutes after you provide some initial information to the person answering the call.
+When you call the VMAP Line during hours of operation, you should expect a return call from the consulting physician or LMHP within 30 minutes after your initial intake.
 Our goal with care navigation services is to provide resources to you as the PCP or to the family directly within 2 business days.

 Any call that reaches the call center within 30 minutes of our closing may be diverted to our team covering on the following day.
-Similarly, if you call the VMAP consult line after hours, you have an option to leave a message but know that your call will not be answered until the following business day.
+Similarly, if you call the VMAP Line after hours, you have an option to leave a message.
+You will receive a return call on the following business day.

 • Memorial Day